 New River Gorge

-The Conservancy recently protected nearly 1,600 acres adjoining National Park Service land on the rim of the New River Gorge.
+The Conservancy protected nearly 1,600 acres adjoining National Park Service land on the rim of the New River Gorge.
 The tract ultimately will join 4,600 acres the Conservancy purchased in 2008 to expand Beury Mountain Wildlife Management Area.
 Beury Mountain and adjacent Babcock State Park will provide nearly 12,000 acres of state land for wildlife-watching, hunting and fishing.